 The English Teacher also describes similar automatic – or spirit – writing whereby Krishna communicates with Susila.

 The novel also shows how their daughter comes to terms with her mother’s death.
 Her father and her grandparents try to hide her mother’s death from her.
 A nurse is looking after her mother in a locked room, she is told.
 But four days later the girl whispers to her father she had pushed the door open and “Mother is not there!”
 “She shook with suppressed glee, at the thought of her own escapade,” adds the narrator.

 That is exactly what Narayan’s daughter did.
 Narayan recalled in My Days: “… the child gleefully confided to me, “ I know she is not there.
 I pushed the door, it opened, and I peeped in.”

 The English Teacher ends with Krishna giving up his college job to teach village children.
-He returns from his college farewell party to an empty home since his daughter is living his parents.
+He returns from his college farewell party to an empty home since his daughter is living with his parents.
 He has a garland of jasmines – his wife’s favourite flowers.
 The ending is sheer romance: